candebellavita/vkompth/MAXI_J1348-630/README.md

 where Emin and Emax are the minimum and maximum energy of the band for which you have measured the lags (with errors), and each row is a new measurement.

-Noticve that the bands for the rms and the lags do not have to be the same.
+Notice that the bands for the rms and the lags do not have to be the same.

 To make the `.pha` and `.rmf` files use the command: